 Abstract

-The Bureau of Ocean Energy Management (BOEM) has developed the Marine Sensitivity Toolkit (MST), a cutting-edge, cloud-native system for assessing the relative environmental sensitivity of marine ecosystems to offshore energy development across U.S. waters.
-This toolkit integrates over 17,000 spatially explicit species distribution models, comprehensive extinction risk data, and satellite-based primary productivity to deliver a transparent, reproducible, and scalable assessment framework.
-The MST operates at a high-resolution 0.05° grid, enabling detailed, cell-by-cell analysis that captures nuanced ecological patterns often missed by previous coarse assessments.
-Sensitivity scoring combines species presence, extinction risk, and productivity, all rescaled within ecologically meaningful ecoregions.
+The Bureau of Ocean Energy Management (BOEM) has developed the Marine Sensitivity Toolkit (MST), a cloud-native system for assessing the relative environmental sensitivity of marine ecosystems to offshore energy development across U.S. waters.
+Created specifically for BOEM’s National Oil and Gas Program, the MST integrates over 17,000 spatially explicit species distribution models, comprehensive extinction risk data, and satellite-based primary productivity to deliver a transparent, reproducible, and scalable assessment framework on a fine-scale 0.05° grid (~5 km cells).
+Sensitivity scoring combines species presence, extinction risk, and productivity, all rescaled within ecologically meaningful BOEM Ecoregions, supporting cell-by-cell analysis that captures nuanced ecological patterns often missed by coarser assessments.
 The MST is designed for transparency and rapid updates, ensuring that BOEM’s decisions are grounded in the best available science as mandated by Executive Order 14303: Restoring Gold Standard Science.

 Background

-The Bureau of Ocean Energy Management (BOEM) is legally mandated by Section 18(a)(2)(G) of the Outer Continental Shelf Lands Act (OCSLA) to consider “the relative environmental sensitivity and marine productivity of different areas of the OCS” when making decisions regarding offshore energy development.
-This analysis is essential for guiding the placement of energy infrastructure and for implementing mitigation measures to minimize impacts on the marine environment.
+The Bureau of Ocean Energy Management (BOEM) is legally mandated by Section 18(a)(2)(G) of the Outer Continental Shelf Lands Act (OCSLA) to consider “the relative environmental sensitivity and marine productivity of different areas of the OCS” when making decisions regarding oil and gas leasing and marine mineral development on the Outer Continental Shelf.
+This analysis is essential for guiding the timing and location of oil and gas lease sales and for implementing mitigation measures to minimize impacts on the marine environment.

 The MST marks a significant advancement over prior RESA methodologies.
 Earlier approaches (Niedoroda et al. 2014) often relied on aggregated data from a limited set of broad species groups and surrogate species, lacking spatially explicit information for individual organisms.
 As a result, previous assessments were typically coarse and area-wide, frequently missing critical ecological variation and fine-scale patterns across the OCS.
 In contrast, the MST utilizes a high-resolution 0.05° grid (averaging 5 km in the lower 48 states and 3.6 km in Alaska), enabling detailed, cell-by-cell analysis that captures nuanced ecological patterns.